Evrett1/COUNTDOWN/README.md

 # COUNTDOWN APP
 ## Description
-This app is to improve time management,set reminder and never be late for a event of deadline.
+This app is to improve time management,set reminder and never be late for a event of deadline. if you have a hard time remembering your appointment this is the app for you. never miss any important events again.keep your countdown apps easy to navigate, user friendly.
 #
 ## Problem addressing
 * Solves issue of being late and not completing assignemt on time.